probe-ai/probe-client/README.md

 - After starting the app, wait for connection to be established before running any queries.
   - You can check the status of connection in logs

+## Setup Postgres Connection

+1. Create new file in project root `.env`

+2. Copy content of `.env.sample` and update postgres config accordingly

 ## Running the app